 LEED-NC Credit EQ 3.1 requires filters with a minimum MERV 13 rating for the air delivered to the occupied space.
 Air-handling units should not be used for temporary heating and ventilating unless expressly approved by Owner.
 If used during construction, see SMACNA's "IAQ Guidelines for Occupied Buildings under Construction" for procedures to protect HVAC system.

 Do not operate fan system until filters (temporary or permanent) are in place.
-Replace temporary filters used during construction and testing, with new, clean filters.
+Provide filters to be used during construction and replace temporary filters with new, clean filters at acceptance.
+Provide first replacement set of filters.

 Install filter-gage, static-pressure taps upstream and downstream of filters.
 Mount filter gages on outside of filter housing or filter plenum in accessible position.
 Provide filter gages on filter banks, installed with separate static-pressure taps upstream and downstream of filters.